So, How Do You Like Victimhood So far?

 Children have been bullying each other since time immorial.
 Now, all of a sudden, it’s a national tragedy that we all, as a society, must come together to solve.
 Never mind that bullying is a right of passage for children – a way for them to learn about resilience, courage and self preservation.
 After all, everyone knows that the best way to defeat a bully is to stand up to him/her.
 It’s especially preferable to kick the snot out of them.
 And the victims who do, grow in character and become stronger and more self confident.
 Of course this is not what our society teaches children.
 Never are they told to stand up for themselves.
 Rather they are told to embrace their victimhood and run to others for help.
 And of course, as is always the case, others – the education, justice and welfare systems - coddle the perpetrator and disregard and disempower the victim.
 It often seems like they care more for the bully than they do the victim.
 But that’s to be expected from a system that considers all perpetrators as victims themselves, who have no responsibility for their own actions and can always blame society for whatever mean, spiteful inclinations they may have.

 All poor people are victims too.
 Victims of our heartless capitalist system.
 Just try and find a media story that asks a homeless person what he has done to rise out of poverty.
 Never are any of these people expected to do what humans have done since time immemorial and pull themselves out of poverty by trying harder.
-Always they are cast as helpless victims of a society that has abandoned it’s responsibilities for them.
-In reality, with the exception of the mentally ill, it is they who have abandoned their responsibilities to society.
+Always they are cast as helpless victims of a society that has abandoned its responsibilities for them.
+In reality, with the exception of the disabled and mentally ill, it is they who have abandoned their responsibilities to society.
 They are the ones who victimize society by demanding that we take responsibility for their lives so that they may be saved from the effort.

 Here in Canada, victims are everywhere and they get way too much attention and regard.
 Often they are either victims of their own laziness or they are soft, overly sensitive people who fall victim to their own neurotic sense of offense or entitlement.

-A woman is launching a class action against a tattoo parlor in Oshawa whose sterilization tools were 2 degrees below the required temperature.
+A while ago, a woman launched a class action against a tattoo parlor in Oshawa whose sterilization tools were 2 degrees below the required temperature.
 When the story broke, public health officials, in an attempt to justify their existence, fell over themselves drawing it into the public eye.
 The victim doesn't even know if she contracted anything.
 Many patrons of the tattoo parlor have been tested negative for any inflictions like HIV or Hepatitis results so far.
 The victim, however, is suing for mental duress.
 These days you don't have to come to any harm to sue, you just have to be worried that you've come to harm and the lawyers and assorted victim’s lobby groups run to see who can reach the victim’s validation finish line first.

 I once read about a thief who broke into a family’s garage while they were away.
 He got locked in and spent a week eating dog food before the family finally returned and let him loose.
 He sued and won a settlement for emotional duress.
 I’m not kidding.
 These days, even burglars whose schemes are inadvertently thwarted by their own incompetence are considered victims by the courts and entitled to financial compensation.